-Gill said on the air after the game that the officials had blown the call.
-ChicagoBusiness.com reported that Gill got into a "physical altercation" on Tuesday with a fellow analyst who disagreed with Gill that the referees had jobbed the Bulls.
+Kendall Gill, who works as an analyst for CSN Chicago, said on the air that the officials had blown the call.
+The next day, according to ChicagoBusiness.com, the former NBA player got into a "physical altercation" with a fellow analyst who disagreed with Gill that the referees had jobbed the Bulls.

 Comcast SportsNet Chicago Bulls analyst Kendall Gill has been removed temporarily from his on-air duties after a physical altercation with Big Ten Network analyst Tim Doyle in the CSN newsroom Tuesday evening.

 Mr. Gill confronted Mr. Doyle in the newsroom over critical comments he had made on the air about Mr. Gill's analysis of the controversial final moments of Monday's Chicago Bulls-Denver Nuggets game.
 The referees ruled that what at first appeared to be a last-second basket by the Bulls would not be allowed, thus giving the win to the Nuggets.

 Mr. Gill approached Mr. Doyle and called him out for his comments, which escalated to a shoving match and ultimately Mr. Gill throwing a punch at Mr. Doyle.
 The two bumped up against a sign on the wall and a small amount of blood was drawn (though it was unclear exactly how) before the two were separated.